vgdata/OPTM_MLpipelineAzure/README.md

 ## Scikit-learn Pipeline
-(i) Data is loaded as a very first step, which is imported from TabularDatasetFactory. (ii) Data cleaning: Hot encoding was used as columns have categorical data.  (iii)Data split was used as 0.7:0.3 for traning and testing datasets respectively (iv)Hyperparameters were chosen with Random Sampling and regression models were used for traning with hyperparameters (C, max_iter)
+(i) Data is loaded as a very first step, which is imported from TabularDatasetFactory. (ii) Data cleaning: Hot encoding was used as columns have categorical data.  (iii)Data split was used as 0.7:0.3 for traning and testing datasets respectively (iv)Hyperparameters were chosen with Random Sampling and regression models were used for training with hyperparameters (C, max_iter)
 (v) once the experiment is completed, BanditPolicy was used for early termination.
 This was we can save further use of resources by stopping the hyperparameter run. (vi)  using hyperparametrs, the best model was observed and then saved.